System electronics

 -

-The AC output power at the inverter is calculated using the voltage and power at the inverter DC input.
-This step includes the inverter efficiency as described in Section 10.5
+The AC output power is calculated using the DC input voltage and power, including inverter efficiency as described in the Inverter conversion efficiency section below.

 -